Treaty of Kars: Armenian–Turkish border

 The treaty created a new boundary between Turkey and Soviet Armenia, defined by the Akhuryan (Arpachay) and Aras rivers.
 Turkey obtained the former Kars oblast, including the cities of Kars, Ardahan, and Oltu, Lake Çıldır, and the ruins of Ani.
-From the former Erivan Governorate, it also obtained the Surmalu uezd, with Mount Ararat, the salt mines of Kulp (Tuzluca), and the town of Igdyr, as well as the Aras corridor, a narrow strip of territory between the Aras and Kara-su Rivers that had been part of the Erivan uezd.
+From the former Erivan Governorate, it also obtained the Surmalu uezd, with Mount Ararat, the salt mines of Kulp (Tuzluca), and the town of Igdyr, as well as the Aras-Kara-su corridor, a narrow strip of territory between the Aras and Kara-su Rivers that had been part of the Erivan uezd.

 The Bolsheviks attempted to renegotiate the status of Ani and Kulp and to retain them as part of Soviet Armenia.
 According to Simon Vratsian, Ganetsky emphasised the "great historical and scientific value" of Ani for the Armenians and declared Kulp to be an "inseparable part of Transcaucasia."
 However, Turkey refused to renegotiate the terms agreed upon in the Treaty of Moscow, "much to the disappointment of the Soviet side."
 Most of the Armenian territories ceded to Turkey had already been under Turkish military control since the Turkish invasion of Armenia in 1920.
-The treaty required Turkish troops to withdraw from an area roughly corresponding to the western half of Armenia's present-day Shirak Province, including the city of Aleksandropol (Gyumri).
+The Kars treaty required Turkish troops to withdraw from an area roughly corresponding to the western half of Armenia's present-day Shirak Province, including the city of Aleksandropol (Gyumri).

 Azerbaijan and Nakhchivan

 Article V of the treaty established the region of Nakhchivan as an autonomous territory under the protection of Azerbaijan.
-The new autonomous Nakhchivan territory comprised the former Nakhichevan uezd, the Sharur part of the Sharur-Daralayaz uezd and the southernmost parts of the Erivan uezd of the former Erivan Governorate.
+The new autonomous Nakhchivan territory comprised the former Nakhichevan uezd, the Sharur section of the Sharur-Daralayaz uezd and the southernmost parts of the Erivan uezd of the former Erivan Governorate.
 In 1924, the area was officially declared as the Nakhichevan ASSR subordinate to the Azerbaijan SSR.
-The creation of the new autonomous republic allowed Azerbaijan to share a 18 km boundary with the Aras corridor, which was now controlled by Turkey.
+The creation of the new autonomous republic allowed Azerbaijan to share a 18 km boundary with the Aras-Kara-su corridor, which was now controlled by Turkey.